thadguidry/respec/specStatus.md

-# `specStatus` (W3C)
+# `specStatus`

-For W3C documents, it represents the type or status (e.g. a Working Draft, an Unofficial document, etc).
+Specifications can be given a status (e.g. a Working Draft, an Unofficial document, etc).
+However, what that status means is up to the publisher, or standards body, that is publishing the specification.

+## W3C

+For W3C documents, the following status are supported.

 <table>
   <caption>W3C Status</caption>